• Home

 Mod Podge is like magic in a bottle!!
 It’s fantastic for paper projects and decoupage.
 Since I like to create my own artwork each season…it’s such a $$ saver…I always have a big bottle of the Matte Mod Podge on hand!

 A perfect quick Spring project is this Spring Sign with Free Printable.
-Simple & Pretty to add to your entryway table or a shelf.
-After I printed out the image on cardstock I frayed the edges and used Mod Podge to adhere it to a small rustic wood square sign, then covered the entire thing with another layer of Mod Podge (making sure there are no bubbles).
+Simple and pretty to add to your entryway table or a shelf.
+After I printed out the image on cardstock I frayed the edges and used Mod Podge to adhere it to a small rustic wood square sign, then covered the entire thing with another layer of Mod Podge (making sure there were no bubbles).

 Joint Compound